Wikia/guidelines/JavaScript/es6Guidelines.md

 **Always add export default**

-When you don't know which property you should export as default a one think about the property which is the best representative of particular module or which one is going to be used externally most often.
+If you don't know which property should be exported as the default one, decide which one is the best representative of particular module or which one is going to be used externally most often.

 ### Classes VS Modules